Minimal orthonormal bases for pure quantum state estimation: Method

 When we choose the measurements randomly, the event $ \operatorname{Im} \left[ \Gamma_1 \Gamma_2^*\right] = 0$ has probability zero (see Appendix \ref{bad_states}).
-However, small values of this quantity could decrease the quality of the estimation when working with a finite number measurement of shots (or ensemble size), since it affects the matrix inversion process.
-If this is the case, we can always measure another projector $|\gamma_3 \rangle \langle \gamma_3|$ and add it to the system of equations to improve the numerical stability of the protocol.
+However, small values of this quantity could decrease the estimation quality when working with a finite number of shots (or ensemble size).
+This happens when the matrix has an eigenvalue close to zero, and then the two equations in the system are close to being linearly dependent.
+Adding another randomly generated projector $|\gamma_3 \rangle \langle \gamma_3|$ usually alleviates this problem since the new equation in the system is probably linear-independent of the others.